• Skip to primary navigation

 Invention means creating something completely new.
 The previous product does not exist.
 And entrepreneurs find it to fill gaps in the market.
 For example, the printing press, electric light, automobiles, computers, and airplanes are among the greatest inventions in the last 1000 years.
 Meanwhile, NVIDIA Omniverse, OrCam Read, MTA Live Subway Map, Everist Waterless Haircare Concentrates, and Paper Shoot Camera are among the best inventions in 2021.

-Innovation means commercializing something new or changing an existing method, process, or product and making it better.
+Innovation means commercializing something new or changing an existing method, process, or product and improving it.
 Commercializing a successful invention is also considered an innovation.
 Likewise, adapting a product to improve its features over time is also an innovation.
 Electric vehicles are an example of innovation.
 Quantum computing, autonomous driving, artificial intelligence, and virtual reality are other examples.
 The electric mountain bike by Yeti Cycles is another example of innovation.

 Adaptation